simonqq21/simonqq21.github.io/public/personal-projects/dlsu-blast/index.md

-# DLSU Intelligent Biological Agricultural (BLAST)
+# DLSU Intelligent Biological and Agricultural Systems (BLAST)

-DLSU Blast is
+DLSU BLAST is a system that collects

 ---